warmlogic/expertTrain/README.md

 - Download and install Psychtoolbox (PTB) version 3
    - http://psychtoolbox.org/PsychtoolboxDownload
    - Make sure to add it to your Matlab path
+- Download expertTrain to a reasonable location on your computer (e.g., `~/Documents/experiments/`)
-- Download expertTrain (clone with the GitHub app or regular git, or download the zip)
+   - You can clone with the GitHub app or regular git in Terminal, or download the zip.
    - https://github.com/warmlogic/expertTrain
-   - I recommend that you **do not** add it to your Matlab path
+   - It is **not** recommended that you add it to your Matlab path
 - Acquire a stimulus image set (e.g., creatures/sheinbugs or birds)
    - Name stimulus images using this pattern:
       - `ab1.bmp` (family a, species b, exemplar 1); `sc2.bmp` (family s, species c, exemplar 2)